 Our Matching Team works diligently to match intended parents and surrogates based on 3 criteria, the first of which is legal fit.

 Ensuring that your surrogate lives in a state in which you'll be able to safely and securely establish your parental rights is crucial for a successful journey.

-Circle Surrogacy has almost 25 years of matching gay intended parents and surrogate mothers successfully!
+Circle Surrogacy has over 27 years of matching LGBTQIA+ intended parents and surrogate mothers successfully!

 The Special Program of Assisted Reproduction (SPAR) has allowed hundreds of HIV+ men to build their families through surrogacy.
 Circle Surrogacy is proud to have assisted many couples and individuals through this program since 2009.

 SPAR is offered in conjunction with the Bedford Research Foundation Clinical Laboratory, which has helped bring over 300 babies into the world safely through the program with no transmission of the virus.
 Dr. Ann Kiessling's innovating program combines semen testing and sperm washing for safe fertility procedures.

 Living with HIV doesn't prevent you from having a child safely through surrogacy.
 It's possible to have a baby as an HIV+ man through the SPAR program and surrogacy through Circle Surrogacy.